johnmanny/parallel_computing/gaussian_blur/README.md

 # description
-For both implementations, a fake 'border' around the image is used to account for special cases and out-of-bounds calculations.
+For both implementations, a fake 'border' around the image is used to account for edge cases to avoid memory errors.
 Each pixel on the extra border just has zeros for each RGB value.

-During execution, a timer is used to display the approximate runtime in seconds.
+During execution, a timer is used to display the approximate runtime in seconds for each implementation.

 # use
 While the makefile has some platform specific flags, use through the makefile